This manual is for Eclector version 0.12.0.

 the caller. object is the object that should be modified.

-processed objects (see below).
-A method specialized to a class,
+things, to track already processed objects (see below).
+A method

-instances of which consists of parts, should modify object by
+specialized to a class, instances of which consist of parts, should

 for all parts.